Found by AI

 3.4x

-The businesses that establish AI visibility and agent-readiness now will compound that advantage over time.
+Businesses that establish AI visibility and agent-readiness now will compound that advantage over time.
 Every month of data, every citation earned, every structured data field completed makes the business harder to displace.
-This is exactly like early SEO in 2005 — the businesses that moved first dominated for a decade.
+This is exactly like early SEO in 2005 - first-movers held the top spots for a decade.

-The critical difference: AEO is winner-takes-most, not winner-takes-more.
-When an AI agent recommends one restaurant, one plumber, one accountant — there is no page two.
-You are either the recommendation or you don't exist in that journey.
+The structural difference: AEO is winner-takes-most, not winner-takes-more.
+When an AI agent picks one restaurant, one plumber, one accountant, the businesses behind the chosen one don't appear in that user's journey at all.

 How SEO, GEO, and AEO Work Together